Harper College will be closed Monday, December 23 through Wednesday, January 1 for Winter Break.

 “This is an emerging technology in the fields of conservation and restoration,” said Crystal Peirce, the project’s co-principal investigator, assistant professor and Biology department chair.
 “Monitoring wildlife populations, examining complex hydrology and aerial surveys of sites are all possible with drones.
 By focusing on this domain, students in the Drone Certificate Program develop workplace skills and have an opportunity to partner with organizations such as Citizens for Conservation and the Northwest Mosquito Abatement District (NWMAD) to solve real world challenges.”

 Maitha and Peirce prepared the grant proposal with mentoring and technical support from Mentor-Connect, which provides mentoring and technical resources to help two-year college faculty write competitive grant proposals.
 Mentor-Connect is an ATE project led by Florence-Darlington Technical College in partnership with the American Association of Community Colleges.
-The two Harper faculty leaders received support from colleagues Magdalena Dolas, manager, grants administration; and Darice Trout, formerly the interim dean of Business and Social Science and now the senior director of Workforce Solutions and job placement.
+The two Harper faculty leaders received support from colleagues Magdalena Dolas, manager, grants administration; and Darice Trout, formerly the interim dean of Business and Social Sciences and now the senior director of Workforce Solutions and job placement.

 The ATE program focuses on the education of technicians who work in high-tech fields that drive the nation’s economy.
 Because two-year community and technical colleges are the leading sources of technician education in the U.S., faculty from these higher education institutions have had leadership roles in most ATE projects since the program began in 1993.